-We are the Barnat's (Craig and Gina with kids - Sara, Melissa, Dana, and Ben).
+We are the Barnat's.
 We lost our beloved Papa (Gina's father) on April 12, 2016.
 Since then it's been a whirlwind of trying to tie up loose ends and prepare for Nana's long term care.

 Nana goes by many names.
 Among the most popular, Nana, Mom, and Barbara.

 Nana is 81 years old and is in a later stage of Alzheimer's.
 She needs 24/7 care and assistance with everything.
 Physically, she's still pretty active and capable of walking and basic activities, but mentally she has severe challenges.